KKSEAM/spbtrainer/README.md

 ## Testers and Thanks
 - Thank you `DIX0` on Hypixel for providing many of the builds!
 - Thank you `HanaHippo` on Hypixel
+- Thank you `aembr` on Discord | `aembur` on GitHub for proofreading and restructuring README
+  - And their amazing [GuessTheUtils](https://modrinth.com/project/49W6BOju) mod!

 ## To-Do List
 - Preview Video